saurabhrane1199/SpotiAdd/README.md

 # SpotiAdd
-Google Chrome Extension to add the song playing on youtube website to spotify playlist
+Google Chrome Extension to add the song playing on youtube website to spotify playlist.
+Uses youtube data api and spotify apis to perform this task

 ## Steps to run (Backend)
 1. Create a python file and name it "secret.py"